Merry-Go-Round (1923 film)

 Merry-Go-Round is a 1923 American feature film directed by Erich von Stroheim (uncredited) and Rupert Julian, starring Norman Kerry and Mary Philbin, and released by Universal Pictures.
 A copy of the film is held in a collection and it has been released on DVD.

 Plot

-As described in a film magazine, Count Franz Maxmilian (Kerry), a happy-go-lucky, irresponsible count, is attached to the Austrian court of Emperor Francis Joseph (Vaverka) and by the Emperor's mandate is affianced to Gisella (Wallace), the daughter of the Minister of War and a woman he does not love.
-Having by chance met the innocent little organ-grinder Agnes (Philbin), a peasant toiling in Vienna's amusement park, representing a type of womanhood with which he is totally unfamiliar, he experiences a strong attraction.
+As described in a film magazine, Count Franz Maxmilian, a happy-go-lucky, irresponsible count, is attached to the Austrian court of Emperor Francis Joseph and by the Emperor's mandate is affianced to Gisella, the daughter of the Minister of War and a woman he does not love.
+Having by chance met the innocent little organ-grinder Agnes, a peasant toiling in Vienna's amusement park, representing a type of womanhood with which he is totally unfamiliar, he experiences a strong attraction.
 By the dictates of court etiquette, the hated union is solemnized.
 The organ-grinder, not knowing that the admirer is a member of royalty, believes he has deserted her.
 War is declared, and the unhappy remorse-stricken count goes to the front.
 During hostilities, his unloved royal spouse dies.
 The count later returns, renounces his title, and marries the little organ-grinder.